GoogleCloudPlatform/community/tutorials/singularity-containers-with-cloud-build/README.md

 Singularity uses a [Singularity Definition File](https://github.com/sylabs/singularity-userdocs/blob/master/definition_files.rst) as a blueprint for building a container.
 The definition file contains a number of sections which control how the ```singularity build``` command constructs a container.
-Let's go back up one directory to look at [julia.def](../julia.def)
+Go back up one directory to look at [julia.def](../julia.def)

 ```bash
 $ cd ..